 Century Elementary School Counselor

 Welcome to Mr. Bishop's counseling website!
-This is my third year as a counselor here at Century Elementary, and I am so pleased to be returning.
+This is my fourth year as a counselor here at Century Elementary, and I am so pleased to be returning.
 I want to thank you for allowing me to be a part of this wonderful community.
 I look forward to working with you and your child this year, and I will make every effort to see that your child receives as much personal assistance as possible.

 What Does an Elementary Counselor Do?